 Last, but not least, In-Memory-OLTP employs a new method to consolidate log records.
 Whereas a disk based system may log a record (at least) for each row changed, In-Memory-OLTP can consolidate many changes into a single log record.

 Taken together this all results in some serious streamlining for transaction log writes.
 It’s still best practice to put your log records onto the fastest write disk available, SSD if possible.
 Especially since there is still only one transaction log per database (In-Memory-OLTP transactions share the log with disk-based transactions, they both write to the same old transaction log).
 But given a decent write speed, and an appropriate design for in-memory tables, we might not see those Log Wait stats around so much anymore.

 Keep an eye out here for posts on two additional ways Hekaton helps build faster databases: by reducing latching, locking and blocking and by optimizing CPU time.

-To learn more about In-Memory OLTP you can get a start reading Microsoft’s data platform SQL Blog here as well as MSDN here.
+To learn more about In-Memory OLTP you can get a start reading Microsoft’s data platform Blog here.